afni/afni_doc/published/citations.rst

 --------------------------------------

-If you use the diffusion/DWI/DTI tools in AFNI, please cite the main FATCAT paper (and if you use the TORTOISE package for accompanying processing, such as DIFFPREP, DR_BUDDI, etc., then please refer to `the bottom of their homepage <https://tortoise.nibib.nih.gov/>`_ for appropriate citations for those specific tools):
+If you use the diffusion/DWI/DTI tools in AFNI, please cite the main FATCAT paper:

 * | Taylor PA, Saad ZS (2013).
 FATCAT: (An Efficient) Functional And Tractographic Connectivity Analysis Toolbox.
 Brain Connect.
 3, 523–535. doi.org/10.1089/brain.2013.0154
   | `<https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3796333/>`_

+\.\.\. and if you use the TORTOISE package for accompanying diffusion-based processing (such as DIFFPREP, DR_BUDDI, etc.), then
+please:

+* refer to `the bottom of the TORTOISE homepage
+  <https://tortoise.nibib.nih.gov/>`_ for appropriate citations for
+  those specific tools

 If you use mini-probabilistic tracking and/or SUMA tract visualization, please cite (as well as the main FATCAT paper, above):